lpcaldeira/sql-hacks/README.md

-# sql-hacks
+# SQL_solutions

-Compilado de hacks que fui precisando ao longo dos anos
+Some hacks using SQL or MYSQL